ohler55/oj/README.md

  - Added StringWriter that allows building a JSON document one element at a time.

-### Current Release 2.2.3

- - Fixed struct segfault on load.

- - Added option to force float on load if a decimal number.

 [Older release notes](http://www.ohler.com/dev/oj_misc/release_notes.html).

 ## <a name="description">Description</a>